 > What type of role are they looking for?

-In addition to reactivating dormant talent, there is also tremendous opportunity to gain referrals through these automated surveys.
+In addition to reactivating dormant talent, there is also tremendous opportunity to gain referrals through automated recruiting surveys.
 Unfortunately, just about all of us know at least one person who’s looking for work right now.
 Not only can these surveys move passive talent into your active pipeline, they can also add new candidates to your database!

 I’ve touched upon it here while walking you through how automation can move passive talent into your active pipeline, but it bears mentioning directly: automating these messages and workflows to confirm and update data amplifies the ROI of your ATS.